 What are Omega-3s?

 Omega-3s are essential polyunsaturated fats that have gotten a lot of attention for the crucial role they play throughout the body.
 Research suggests omega-3s may help support cardiovascular health, brain health and cognition, healthy vision, and even mood.
-Part of what makes these fats so beneficial may be their ability to reduce inflammation and oxidative stress.
+Part of what makes these fats so beneficial may be their ability to reduce oxidative stress.

 But many of us fall short in these beneficial fats.
 Often, the standard American diet (or any diet that relies heavily on processed, packaged foods) is abundant in another type of essential fat—omega-6s—and is relatively low in omega-3s.
 Keep in mind, we need both of these fats for optimal health, but according to experts like integrative physician Dr. William Rawls, MD, consuming excessive omega-6 fats at the expense of omega-3s can push someone into an inflammatory state.
 Omega-6s are found abundantly in highly processed oils (e.g. sunflower, corn, soybean, and cottonseed oils), which are present in many packaged snack foods.